 Stonehenge wasn’t built overnight.
 In fact, it took 1,500 years for the site as we know it today to take shape.
 What began as a simple earthen henge in 3000 B.C. evolved over a period of time as the site grew and expanded into the Stonehenge that we see before us today.

 Stonehenge’s construction spanned several distinct phases, each lasting many hundreds of years.
-Just as the social, religious and ethnic composition of its ancient Neolithic builders evolved during this period, so too did the site at Stonehenge.
+Just as the social, religious and ethnic composition of its ancient Neolithic builders evolved during this period, so did the Stonehenge site.

 Stonehenge would become a mirror that reflected the evolution of ancient Neolithic peoples at the time.
 If you’d like to explore why Stonehenge was built, and by whom, we have an article on that.
 In the meantime, let’s take a look at how Stonehenge was built.